In Depth Baby Product Reviews Led by a Pediatrician

 Understanding the Head Injury Criteria (HIC) Score

-For the crash tests, they buckle a crash test dummy into the booster secured to a sled to simulate the forces experienced in an actual crash.
+For the crash tests, a crash test dummy is buckled into the booster, which is secured to a sled, to simulate the forces experienced in an actual crash.
 This dummy has sensors in the head and chest that record the force exerted on those areas during testing.
 NHTSA crash studies show that the risk of injury is higher for forward-facing children.
 Head Injury Criteria (HIC) score is the factor used in the federal safety standards.
 This sensor data is a measurable way to assess the likelihood of injury arising from an impact.
 Better performance results yield lower scores as the force exerted on the child is less (less is better, like golf).
-In our tests, the UPPAbaby Alta had the most impressive results with the lowest recorded sensor data.
-The Peg Perego Viaggio Flex 120 had the second-best results.
+The Nuna AACE had the most impressive results, with the lowest recorded sensor data among our tests, by far.
+No, really, no one comes close to this performance.
+The Cybex Solution G2 achieved the second-best results, but it can't touch the AACE.
+The Peg Perego Viaggio Shuttle Plus 120 had a similar result to the Cybex.
+The highest recorded sensor data for the most G-forces was found in the Safety 1st Grand 2-in-1; higher values are worse, as they indicate more G-forces when the goal is fewer.

-booster seat - this graph illustrates the difference between the evenflo sensor...
+booster seat - this graph shows a comparison between the highest-performing seat...

 Understanding the Chest (G) Clip Score

 The test dummies include sensors that measure impact forces in the chest.
 The results from the chest sensors are used to calculate the Chest (G) score, which attempts to numerically determine the likelihood of an injury occurring to the organs located in the chest cavity.
-The best chest clip score for the group is the Peg Perego Viaggio Flex 120, which is part of the reason it earned one of the highest crash test analysis results in the review.
-The second-best results were obtained by the Clek Oobr.
+The best chest clip score for the group is once again the Nuna AACE, with the lowest recorded g force in our booster testing.
+The second-best results were obtained by the Peg Perego Viaggio Flex 120, followed closely by the Peg Perego Viaggio Shuttle Plus 120, UPPAbaby Alta v2, and the Cybex Solution G2.

 High Backed vs. Backless